-Section 3: LAND USE AND TRANSPORTATION
+Section 3: LAND USE, TRANSPORTATION, AND HOUSING

-CSAC recognizes that population growth in the state is inevitable, thus any climate change strategies that affect land use must focus on how and where to accommodate and mitigate the expected growth in California.
-Land use planning and development plays a direct role in transportation patterns, affecting travel demands and in return vehicle miles traveled (VMT) and fuel consumption.
+CSAC recognizes that population growth in the state is inevitable, thus climate change strategies that affect land use must focus on how and where to accommodate and mitigate the expected growth in California.
+Land use planning and development plays a direct role in transportation patterns, affecting travel demands and in turn vehicle miles traveled (VMT) and fuel consumption.
 It is recognized that in addition to reducing VMTs, investing in a seamless and efficient transportation system to address congestion also contributes to the reduction of GHG emissions.
-Smart land use planning and growth remain critical components to achieve the reduction targets pursuant to AB 32 (Chapter 488, Statutes of 2006), particularly to address the emissions from the transportation sector (i.e. vehicle, air and train).
-In order to better understand the link between land use planning, transportation and climate change further modeling and consideration of alternative growth scenarios is required to determine the relationship and benefits at both the local and regional levels.
+The provision of housing affordable to all income levels also affects the ability to meet climate change goals.
+Affordable housing in close proximity to multi-modal transportation options, work, school, and other goods and services is a critical element to reducing GHG emissions in the state.
+Smart land use planning and growth, such as that required by SB 375 (Chapter 728, Statues of 2008), remains a critical component to achieve the GHG emission reduction targets pursuant to AB 32 (Chapter 488, Statutes of 2006), particularly to address the emissions from the transportation sector (i.e. vehicle, air and train).
+With the first round of SB 375 sustainable communities strategies (SCSs) complete, it is critical that the state deliver on its commitment to fund the transportation, housing and land use projects within SCSs, and other GHG reducing regional transportation plans, that will make the strategies a reality.
+In order to better understand the link between land use planning, transportation, housing, and climate change further modeling and consideration of alternative growth scenarios is required to determine the relationship and benefits at both the local and regional levels.

-- CSAC supports measures to achieve reductions in GHG emissions by promoting housing/jobs proximity and transit-oriented development, and encouraging high density residential development along transit corridors.
-CSAC supports these strategies through its existing smart growth policy for strategic growth.
-That policy also supports encouraging new growth that results in compact development within cities, existing urban communities and rural towns that have the largest potential for increasing densities, providing a variety of housing types and affordability, efficiently utilizing existing, considering social equity as part of community development and new infrastructure investment and scarce resources, and strives towards achieving a jobs-housing balance. - CSAC existing policy also supports the protection of critical lands when it comes to development, recognizing the need to protect agricultural lands, encourage the continued operations and expansion of agricultural businesses, and protect natural resources, wildlife habitat and open space. - CSAC policy also acknowledges that growth outside existing urban areas and growth that is non-contiguous to urban areas may be necessary to avoid the
+• CSAC supports measures to achieve reductions in GHG emissions by promoting housing/jobs proximity and transit-oriented development, and encouraging high density residential development along transit corridors.
+CSAC supports these strategies through its support for SB 375 and other existing smart growth policies for strategic growth.
+These policies support new growth that results in compact development within cities, existing unincorporated urban communities and rural towns that have the largest potential for increasing densities, and providing a variety of housing types and affordability.
+CSAC also supports policies that efficiently utilize existing and new infrastructure investment and scarce resources, while considering social equity as part of community development, and strives for an improved jobs-housing balance.